DataDog/integrations-core/docs/dev/oauth_for_data_integrations.md

    If successful, this request returns an API key that you should securely save so you can use it to submit data into Datadog on behalf of the user. **You cannot access this API key value again after the initial request response**.

-8. Test that your OAuth client will work across multiple [Datadog sites][8] by kicking off authorization from a non-US1 Datadog account:
+8. Test that your OAuth client can work across multiple [Datadog sites][8] by kicking off authorization from a non-US1 Datadog account:
-   - If you do not have access to a Sandbox account in a different site, please contact marketplace@datadog.com.
+   - If you do not have access to a sandbox account on a different site, contact `marketplace@datadog.com`.
-   - Export your app manifest from the account in the *original* Datadog site by navigating to the app you've created in the Developer Platform, clicking the gear icon in the top right and clicking "Export App Manifest".
+   - Export your app manifest from the account in the *original* Datadog site by navigating to the app you've created in the Developer Platform, clicking the gear icon on the top right, and clicking **Export App Manifest**.
-   - In your account in the *new* Datadog site, navigate to the Developer Platform and import your app manifest from step 2.
+   - In your account on the *new* Datadog site, navigate to the Developer Platform and import your app manifest from Step 2.
-   - After successfully importing your manifest, navigate to the Oauth & Permissions tab to find your OAuth client, along with its Client ID and Client Secret.
+   - After successfully importing your manifest, navigate to the **OAuth & Permissions** tab to find your OAuth client, along with its client ID and client secret.
 Use these credentials to test authorization from this site.

 9. Test any additional scopes that you’ve requested access for.